aharri123/dsc-phase-2-project-v2-3/README.md

 ## Interpreting the results

 First off, we can see that our base house price is about $22.64.
 Then from there, we can look at the coefficients.
 Because we log transformed our target variable price, our variable coefficients (apart from sqft_living) can be represented as percentage changes of price for each unit increase.
 The sqft_living coefficient will be interpreted as a percentage change in price for each percentage change in sqft_living.
-By using math and applying it to each coefficient, we can get the following interpretations:
+By using the formula 100 × (𝑒^𝛽̂1 − 1) where 𝛽̂1 is the coefficient, and applying it to each variable coefficient, we can get the following interpretations:

 * For each additional bedroom added our price will go down by about 2.9%
 * For each additional bathroom addded, our house price will go up by about 9.6%